Anna Turley: Parliamentary career

 In the 2017 general election, Turley was re-elected with 23,623 votes, a share of 55.5%.
 She became chair of the All-Party Parliamentary Groups ("APPGs") on Hydrogen and Bingo, Secretary of the APPG on Steel and Metal Related Industry and a member of the APPGs on Endometriosis, Speedway, Loan Charge, Carbon Capture and Storage, Performers Alliance, Music, Equitable Life, Fair Business Banking and the All-Party Parliamentary Dog Advisory Welfare Group.
-She is also a member of various Labour Party groups, including the Labour Movement for Europe, LGBT Labour, Jewish Labour Movement, Labour Campaign for International Development, Labour Friends of Israel, Labour Friends of Palestine & the Middle East and Labour Party Irish Society.
+She is also a member of various Labour Party groups, including the Labour Movement for Europe, LGBT Labour, Jewish Labour Movement, Labour Campaign for International Development, Labour Friends of Israel and Labour Party Irish Society.

+In 2018, Turley worked with the charity, Family Rights Group, to establish the cross party Parliamentary Taskforce on Kinship Care, to campaign for improvements to support for children raised by relatives and friends when they cannot remain with their parents.
+Turley later completed the 2023 Great North Run for Family Rights Group.

+She served as chair of the Co-operative Party from 8 June 2019 until December 2019.
+She was Chair of the Labour Movement for Europe from 2018 to 2020.

 In the 2019 general election, Turley lost her seat to the Conservative candidate.
 She blamed party leader Jeremy Corbyn for the loss.
+Turley had been re-elected at the 2017 general election under Jeremy Corbyn.
+In December 2019, the Conservative party defeated Turley's 9,485 majority, taking the seat for the first time.

 On 19 December 2019, following a six-day trial at the Royal Courts of Justice, Turley won a libel claim against Unite the Union and Stephen Walker (editor of The Skwawkbox); the court upheld that her reputation had been damaged by Walker and Unite during the election.

-Post-political career
+2019 – 2024

 During the COVID-19 pandemic, Turley helped run the local foodbank, and set up a charity to distribute books to disadvantaged children.

-In February 2022, she was appointed chair of the North East Child Poverty Commission (NECPC), an organisation campaigning to end child poverty in the North East.
+She is a School Governor for Whale Hill Primary School in Eston.
+From May 2022 to July 2023, she served as chair of the North East Child Poverty Commission (NECPC), an organisation campaigning to end child poverty in the North East.

-Since leaving parliament, Turley has also worked as a sports consultant for the Betting and Gaming Council, an organisation which represents the gambling industry, and in April 2021 wrote a paid advertorial in the New Statesman for the organisation opposing limits on betting, suggesting that they would alienate red wall voters.
+She worked as a sports consultant for the Betting and Gaming Council, an organisation which represents the gambling industry, and in April 2021 wrote a paid advertorial in the New Statesman for the organisation opposing limits on betting, suggesting that they would alienate red wall voters.
+In May 2022, Turley was appointed as an associate director at Arden Strategies, a political lobbying firm founded by former Labour cabinet minister Jim Murphy.

+2024 – present

+In July 2023, she won an open contest to be selected as the Labour candidate for Redcar at the 2024 general election.